-Criminal Offense Number of Number of Offenses Number of Offenses in
+Criminal Offense Number of Offenses in 2020 Number of Offenses in 2021 Number of Offenses in 20

-Offenses in 2020 in 2021 20

 Weapons: carrying, possession, etc. 0 0 0

 Drug abuse violations 0 0 0

 Liquor law violations 0 0 0

 Statistics concerning the number of persons referred for disciplinary action for the following law violations occurring on the Public Property.